The1AndOnlyAlex/FtcRobotController2024/README.md

 ## ReadMe!

-This repository contains the Trjaectory Robot Controller for Path Planning for the FTC INTO THE DEEP (2024-2025) compeition season.
+The FtcRobotController2024 repository contains the Trjaectory Robot Controller for Path Planning for the FTC INTO THE DEEP (2024-2025) competition season.

 -------------------------------------------------